sari-rahul/online-quize/README.md

 #### Progress Bar
 ---
-It shows the users progress in the quiz.It is at the 0% position in the beginning and increases once the user clicks the next button and gets the next question.
+It shows the user's progress in the quiz.It is at the 0% position in the beginning and increases once the user clicks the next button and gets the next question.
-It also displays the percentage of complation inside it.
+It also displays the percentage of completion inside it.
 ![progress bar](assets/images/progressbar.png)

 #### Question Container
 ---
-The most imaportant part of the quiz is the quiz container.
+The most important part of the quiz is the quiz container.
 It displays the question to the user one by one when the user clicks the next question button.
 ![Question container](assets/images/questioncontainer.png)

 #### Answer Container